 William F. Ward Fellowship

-The William F. Ward Fellowship, supports full-time WSE graduate students who are matriculating in fulltime residential programs who are returning from US military service, preferably after three years of active duty, and who have received honorable discharge or medical discharge under honorable circumstances, or who remain in the military service.
-Potential candidates should notify the department to which they are applying that they would like to be considered for this fellowship in advance of the semester in which they would like the award to begin.
+The William F. Ward Fellowship supports the tuition for WSE graduate students who are matriculating in fulltime residential programs who are returning from US military service, preferably after three years of active duty, and who have received honorable discharge or medical discharge under honorable circumstances, or who remain in the military service.
+Interested applicants should notify the department to which they are applying for graduate admission that they would like to be considered for this fellowship in advance of the semester in which they would like the award to begin.
 Award amounts vary by availability of funds and in consideration of individual students’ armed forces academic financial packages.